Car finance jargon

 A legal requirement in the UK for drivers, any finance agreement will insist your car has comprehensive cover at all times.

 The amount you are charged to borrow money on a finance agreement is known as the interest rate.
-The level of interest you pay can be determined by your credit rating.
-(See also APR).

-Under some car finance such as, a lease, the repayments are referred to Monthly Rentals, instead; this is because generally when you do not have an option to own the car, you will always be renting until the end of the contract.
+Under some car finance such as a lease, the repayments are referred to Monthly Rentals, instead; this is because generally when you do not have an option to own the car, you will always be renting until the end of the contract.

-This is your income after the deduction of income tax and national insurance.
+Net Income is your income after the deduction of income tax and national insurance.

 Option to purchase fee